SmartDataProjects/dynamo-docs/README.rst

  3. **Global Queue** - The Global Queue is used to run user and production jobs which describe which datasets are being used or are scheduled to being used.
  4. **McM** - The Monte Carlo Management system is used to plan any Monte Carlo production request.
 It will track it through the system, and thus allows access to the presently active input and output data.

+Before PhEDEx is replaced Dynamo also interacts with PhEDEx but there is no long term relationship planned.

 .. rubric:: Footnotes